Emmanuelkimutai/alx-higher_level_programming/0x03-python-data_structures/README.md

 function that finds the biggest integer of a list
 A function that finds all multiple of 2 in a list
-A function that deletes the item at a specific position in a list
+A function that deletes the item at a specific position in a list Program that switches value of a and b